Protein in 1 katori dal, boiled eggs, chicken, milk and sprouts with InstaCuppa electric protein shaker

 One katori of cooked toor (arhar) dal gives you roughly 4 to 9 grams of protein.
 The protein in 1 katori dal depends on how thick the dal is.
 Watery, everyday dal sits near the low end.
 A thick dal with more grain and less water gives you more.
 Cooked toor dal holds about 6.8 grams of protein per 100 grams, per USDA data.

 Here is the honest part most charts skip.
 A katori is not a fixed weight.
 In most Indian homes one katori holds about 150 to 200 grams of cooked food.
 But homestyle dal is loose and soupy.
 So that katori is mostly water and tadka, not solid dal.
-That is why a real bowl gives you closer to 4 to 7 grams, not the 14 grams some websites claim.
+That is why a real bowl gives you closer to 4 to 7 grams.
+It does not give the 14 grams some websites claim.

-USDA data: Cooked toor dal (pigeon peas) holds about 6.8 grams of protein per 100 grams — USDA FoodData Central, 2024.
+USDA data: Cooked toor dal (pigeon peas) has about 6.8 grams of protein per 100 grams.
+This information comes from USDA FoodData Central, 2024.

-So dal is a steady protein source, but not a heavy one on its own.
-To hit a real target, you pair it with rice, curd, egg, or a glass of milk.
+So dal gives you steady protein, but not a lot by itself.
+To reach a real goal, you pair it with rice, curd, egg, or a glass of milk.
 We will map the full plate below.

 How Much Protein Is in 1 Egg, Chicken, Milk, Sprouts & Paneer?

 Common Indian foods carry very different protein loads per serving.
 One boiled egg gives about 6.3 grams.
 A 100 gram piece of cooked chicken breast gives about 31 grams.
 A glass of milk gives about 8 grams.
-The table below shows the protein in one normal serving of each food, so you can build your plate by eye.
+The table below shows the protein in one normal serving of each food.
+This way you can build your plate by eye.

 Food Typical serving Protein